Meet and Greet day:

 Depending on which source you check, the waterfalls on the river Lucala at Kalandula are either the second or third tallest in Africa.
 Irrespective of its ranking, at 105m high and about 400m wide they are spectacular and well worth the effort to visit them.

 O/N Camping: Wild Camping – Kalandula Falls.
+Camping fees included in your tour price.

 Day 7: 377km.